giellalt/lang-kjh/index.md

 This page documents the work on the [Khakas language model](http://github.com/giellalt/lang-kjh).

+Nothing has been done with the model, except a setup of a dummy version.

 # Project documentation

 * (Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.)